-- 1. An input file named problem.inp specifying the control parameters and options; - 2.
-A granulometry file named problem.tgsd describing Total Grain Size Distribution (TGSD), density, and shape of particles.
+- 1. An input file named problem.inp specifying the control parameters and options; - A granulometry file named problem.tgsd describing Total Grain Size Distribution (TGSD), density, and shape of particles.
 The TGSD is typically obtained from field data analysis of past eruptions.
-However it can also be generated by the utility fplume-tgsd, distributed with this package, assuming either a Gaussian or bi-Gaussian distribution (in Φ-units); - 3.
+However it can also be generated by the utility fplume-tgsd, distributed with this package, assuming Gaussian, bi-Gaussian, Weibull or bi-Weibull (Costa et al., 2016, 2017) distributions (in Φ-units); - 3.
 A meteorological file named problem.met describing atmospheric profiles of density, pressure, temperature, specific humidity, and velocities.
 This information can be passed through a file or calculated assuming properties of the Standard Atmosphere (Carmichael, 2013).